nuitrcs/r_ggplot_july2018/readme.md

-**Materials have not been updated yet for Summer 2018 - in progress.**

 # R Visualization

-This workshop focuses on `ggplot2` for making plots in R.  The workshop also briefly covers `plotly`.
+This workshop focuses on `ggplot2` for making plots in R.  The workshop also briefly covers additional packages.

 This workshop also makes use of other `tidyverse` packages for data manipulation and transformation.